Abhilekhgautam/Tic_Tac_Toe/README.md

 # Things to adjust

 Although the program runs, Single player mode still demands more, the moves are repetitive for the computer and sometimes it makes stupid decisions which can be improved.

+# Getting Started

+After you clone this repository,
+Go to the current directory

+`cd tictactoe`
+`g++ main.cpp -o main.exe`
+`main.exe`

+The output is then visible in your screen